rodrigo-frausino/rodrigo-frausino/README.md

 ### Rodrigo Frausino

-- 🔭 Mathematician in a career change into Data Science and Data analytics.
+- 🔭 Mathematician in a career change into Data Science.
 - 📫 My personal [email](rodrigofrausino6@gmail.com)

 ## Technologies I have knowledge in 📖